objektwerks/scala/README.md

  must be mobile, capable of working anywhere at anytime.
 Linux laptops are slowly gaining traction.
 13. **Homebrew:** The ultimate software package manager for Apple OSX ( https://brew.sh ).
 14. **Pathfinder:** The ultimate file system browser for Apple OSX ( https://cocoatech.com/#/ ).
+15. **Linux:** The world literally runs on Linux.
+So having access to a Linux server is ideal.